 Scholarships and waivers

-We provide a range of support to encourage access to our courses, from academic and sporting scholarships to fee waivers and our electronic tablet scheme.Read more
+We provide a range of support to encourage access to our courses, from academic and sporting scholarships to different awards for international students.Read more

 Health and wellbeing